Maryland Workplace Injury Involving Product Defects

 She and her husband sued for negligence, strict liability, design defects, manufacturing defects, failure to warn, breach of warranty and breach of merchantability and fitness for a particular purpose, and loss of consortium.
 The defendant filed a motion for summary judgment, arguing that the defective design claims were inappropriate because it was a contractor and had no liability.
 It also argued that any risks associated with the machine were open and obvious, and the company had supplied the machine to a “sophisticated user.”
 Therefore, it had no duty to warn, but Hanover (her employer) did.
 Similar arguments were raised with respect to the plaintiff’s other claims.

 The court granted the summary judgment motion.
 The plaintiffs appealed, arguing that the summary judgment was in error because there was a disputed fact in each of their claims.
 The Court of Special Appeals affirmed in part and vacated in part.
 It held that there was a factual dispute about whether Miller Metal had contributed to the machine’s design.
 It also held that Miller Metal was shielded by the sophisticated user defense because the plaintiff’s employer was a knowledgeable industrial user with reason to know of the dangers involved in using the machine.

 The Maryland Court of Appeals did not reach the issues.
 Instead, it found that the case was not ready for appellate review.
 It explained that the trial court should have articulated its findings or reasons to support its ruling that there was no reason to delay certifying the order.

 If you are injured due to a defective product at work, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can help you investigate possible avenues of relief.